-The FDIA requires the Bank to pay deposit insurance assessments.
-Deposit insurance assessments are affected by the minimum reserve ratio with respect to the federal Deposit Insurance Fund (the "DIF").
+Deposit insurance assessments are also affected by the minimum reserve ratio with respect to the federal Deposit Insurance Fund (the "DIF").
 The Dodd-Frank Act increased the minimum reserve ratio with respect to the DIF to 1.35% and removed the statutory cap on the reserve ratio.
 The FDIC subsequently adopted a designated ratio of 2% and may increase that ratio in the future.
 Since the outbreak of the COVID-19 pandemic, the amount of total estimated insured deposits has grown very rapidly while the funds in the DIF have grown at a normal rate, causing the DIF reserve ratio to fall below the statutory minimum of 1.35%.
 The FDIC adopted a restoration plan in September 2020, which it amended in June 2022, to restore the DIF reserve ratio to at least 1.35% by September 30, 2028.
 On October 18, 2022 the FDIC adopted a final rule to increase initial base deposit insurance assessment rates for insured depository institutions by 2 basis points, beginning with the first quarterly assessment period of 2023.
 The increased assessment rate schedules will remain in effect unless and until the reserve ratio of the DIF meets or exceeds 2%.
-As a result of the new rule, the FDIC insurance costs of insured depository institutions, including the Bank, will generally increase.
+As a result of the final rule, the FDIC insurance costs of insured depository institutions, including the Bank, have generally increased.